sun-software/Stonedown/README.md

 # Roadmap
 **Alpha Stonedown App (1.0)**
 - Creating and opening .md files
-- iCloud sync support and the Apple Files app
+- iCloud sync support and the Apple Files app (Postponed)
-- Collaborate with other users to create .md files
+- Collaborate with other users to create .md files (Postponed)
 - Preview the .md file before it is published

 # Update